bkpleb/old.github.io/index.md

 <h2>Learning at the moment</h2>
 - High school subjects (did 2 years of cs classes & silly [competitive programming](https://open.kattis.com/countries/AUS))
 - The fundamentals of blockchain (smart contracts? forget it, last thing to learn right now)
+- Trying to have solid core in Python & Rust

 ଘ(੭ˊᵕˋ)੭ _Ultimately enjoys the interrelationship of security + blockchain + finance/economics._